rfederici/JPTSoftWarmBeds/README.md

 ## Acknowledgements

 This mod was clearly based on gadjung's steamcommunity.com/sharedfiles/filedetails/?id=1416581883]RealBeds.
 Many thanks for his coolness in letting me use some of his code on the first version!
 Also, it wouldn't be possible without the invaluable help of Nuka Frog, Mehni, Zamu and the folks at the RimWorld Discord channel.
-Textures for Gloomy Furniture &amp; Gloomy Vanilla compatibility were created by Drawer based on the originals by Gloomylynx, with his authorization.
+Textures for Gloomy Furniture and Gloomy Vanilla compatibility were created by Drawer based on the originals by Gloomylynx, with his authorization.
 RIMkea and Vanilla Furniture Expanded compatibility by the great Dr. Zhivago, with textures by Oskar Potocki.
 VFE - Vikings compatibility by Oken and jupiterLILY.
 Textures for

 ![Image](https://i.imgur.com/PwoNOj4.png)